rayhog/aviator-jekyll-template/_api/software1.1.md

     * Software Release

   Use a combination of the software nodes with relationships to get the data that you specify in your query.
+The following diagram shows the software nodes and relationships.
   <br>
   ![API Image](/images/node_ex.png){:class="img-responsive"} <br>